nachazo/blender-cheat-sheet/README.md

 # blender-cheat-sheet
-A novice cheat sheet with common keyboard shortcuts and action for Blender 3
+A novice cheat sheet with common keyboard shortcuts and action for Blender.

 I’m starting to learn Blender.
 In my first steps, I’ve made handwritten annotations and I convert it in a “clean” graphic cheat sheet.